uktrade/iigb-beta-content/content/beta/industries/energy-generation/sub-sectors/nuclear/sections/market-conditions/en_US.md

 ---
 With the positive transformation taking place in our nuclear industry, the prospects for businesses to establish themselves in the UK supply chain are vast.

-We have major infrastructure projects across 17 sites, that include:
+We have major infrastructure projects that include:

 - new build opportunities
 - decommissioning